clipperhouse/jargon/README.md

 `MaxGramLength()` : The maximum number of individual words that the lemmatizer will attempt to join into a single term.
 For example, if we want to recognize Ruby on Rails, we’d want an n-gram length of 3.

 `Normalize()` : Defines ‘insensitivity’ rules when matching words against their canonical versions.
 In the default case, we want the lookups to be case-insensitive, as well as insensitive to dots and dashes.
 So `NodeJS` and `node.js` are handled identically.

-### Tokenizers
-Before we can lemmatize text, we need it to separated into words and punctuation, which we call tokens.
-Getting this right matters!
-There are two built-in tokenizers.

-- TechProse: follows typical rules of English, where spaces and punctuation define the separation of words.
-It mostly relies on Unicode’s definitions.
-Not just prose, though: these rules should™️ work for delimited files like CSV and tabs.

-- TechHTML: Tokenizes HTML, and in turn, tokenizes text nodes using TechProse above.

-Importantly, these tokenizers capture all of the text, including white space, so it can be reconstructed with fidelity.